fadado/JBOL/README.md

 ## Tests end examples

 The `Makefile` has rules to help you run the tests included in the `tests` directory.
-Run `make` to run all the tests or `make check` to run again all tests.
+To run all tests simply execute `make`, or `make check` to force the execution, again, of previously successful tests.

 Several **JQ** scripts are included in the `examples` directory.
 The `Makefile` has rules to help you run the examples, but you should study first the code to know